What is eCommerce?

 - Reduced costs. eCommerce businesses benefit from significantly lower running costs.
 As there’s no need to hire sales staff or maintain a physical storefront, the major eCommerce costs go to warehousing and product storage.
 And those running a dropshipping business enjoy even lower upfront investment requirements.
 As merchants are able to save on operational costs, they can offer better deals and discounts to their customers.

 - Inventory management. eCommerce businesses can automate their inventory management by using electronic tools to accelerate ordering, delivery and payment procedures.
 It’s saving businesses billions in operational and inventory costs.

-Serving niche markets.
-Running a niche brick-and-mortar business is extremely difficult.
-There’s almost no chance of scaling it unless a niche product becomes mainstream.
+- Serving niche markets.
+Running a niche brick-and-mortar business can be tough.
+Scaling a niche product to become popular is effortful.
 By tapping into a global market, on the other hand, eCommerce retailers can build a highly profitable niche business without any further investment.
 Using online search capabilities, customers from any corner of the world can find and purchase your products.

-There is a logical order in how you would go about building an eCommerce business.
+There is a logical order in how you would go about building an eCommerce online store.
 Although setting up an actual online store would probably take less than a day, researching, building, launching and growing a profitable eCommerce business is a multi-layered process involving a number of steps and decisions.